muffinlime/photomath-lite/README.md

 ![alt text](https://i.imgur.com/bQcLUzZ.jpeg "Sample photo 3")

 ## Metrics and real-world performance
-As requested in the assignment, the most important metrics in my opinion are model accuracy and average inference time.
+As requested in the assignment, the metrics I found important are model accuracy and average inference time.

 Accuracy on a test set consisting of MNIST and hand-written symbols: ~99.5%